EnzoBnl/enzobnl/bd.md

 This index don't holds any data directly.
 It help the `SparkSession` to remember not to clear the resulting `RDD[InternalRow]` of plans registered as "to cache" after their next execution.

+`unpersist()` is not lazy, it directly remove the dataframe cached data.
 #### `DataFrame` vs other `Dataset[<not Row>]` steps of rows processing
 Short: DataFrame less secure but a bit faster.